Taking Mindfulness Deeper - 5 nights

 Each retreatant will have his or her own bedroom in the House, fully catered for by our House staff, and the chance to explore the surrounding gardens and Capability parkland.

-All retreat food and drink is vegetarian, prepared by our in-house cooks and regularly receives rave reviews.
+All retreat food and drink is vegetarian, prepared by our in-house cooks - it regularly receives rave reviews.

-The retreat is for you if you are:
+This retreat is for you if you are

 - Interested in exploring secular mindfulness practice further or reconnecting to your practice

-- Curious about experiencing longer periods of sitting meditation and silence as a way to strengthen and support your practice
+- Curious about experiencing longer periods of sitting meditation and periods of silence as a way to strengthen and support your practice

 - In need of rest and replenishment